Kanya King: Achievements

 King appeared alongside four multi-millionaire panel members in the ITV series Fortune - Million Pound Giveaway (2007), where members of the panel decide which "contestants" to award no-string grants, based on the merits of their pitch.

-In February 2013, she was assessed as one of the 100 most powerful women in the United Kingdom by Woman's Hour on BBC Radio 4, and also recognized as one of the BBC's 100 women.
+In February 2013, King was rated as one of the 100 most powerful women in the United Kingdom by Woman's Hour on BBC Radio 4, and also featured on the BBC's 100 Women.

 On 29 October 2015, King was listed by UK-based company Richtopia at number 60 in the list of 100 Most Influential British Entrepreneurs.

-Honorary Fellowship at Goldsmiths University and Doctorates of Business at both the London Metropolitan University and Leeds Metropolitan University.